zhutao100/qwen-code/docs/tos-privacy.md

-# Gemini CLI: Terms of Service and Privacy Notice
+# Qwen Code: Terms of Service and Privacy Notice

-Gemini CLI is an open-source tool that lets you interact with Google's powerful language models directly from your command-line interface.
-The Terms of Service and Privacy Notices that apply to your usage of the Gemini CLI depend on the type of account you use to authenticate with Google.
+Qwen Code is an open-source tool.
+Some parts of this document refer to Google services because Qwen Code can interoperate with them, but Qwen Code itself is maintained by the Qwen Code team.
+The Terms of Service and Privacy Notices that apply when using Google services depend on the type of account you use to authenticate with Google.

-This article outlines the specific terms and privacy policies applicable for different account types and authentication methods.
-Note: See [quotas and pricing](./quota-and-pricing.md) for the quota and pricing details that apply to your usage of the Gemini CLI.
+This article outlines the specific terms and privacy policies applicable for different account types and authentication methods when using Google services.
+Note: See [quotas and pricing](./quota-and-pricing.md) for details related to Google-backed usage paths.

 ## How to determine your authentication method

-Your authentication method refers to the method you use to log into and access the Gemini CLI.
-There are four ways to authenticate:
+Your authentication method refers to the method you use to log into and access model services.
+There are four common Google-related ways to authenticate:

 - Logging in with your Google account to Gemini Code Assist for Individuals
 - Logging in with your Google account to Gemini Code Assist for Workspace, Standard, or Enterprise Users